newle/newle.github.io/media-english-book.md

 3.3 turned down, an interview, referees, offer, accepted it, applicants/applications, resume, candidates/applicants, education qualification, shortlisted six people, psychometric test

 4.1
-1 from, with, of,
+1 from, with, of/in,
-2 of, in
+2 of/ in, in/as
-3 as, 4 with(on) in
+3 as, 4 with(on), in
-4.2 skilled, highly, semi, unskilled, unskilled, highly, semi-skilled, skilled 4.3 computer-literate, self-driven, self-starter, team-player numerate, motivated, driven.  team-player, methodical, systematic and organized. talented
+4.2 skilled, highly, semi, unskilled, unskilled, highly, semi-skilled, skilled 4.3 computer-literate, self-driven/proactive, self-starter, team-player numerate, motivated, driven.  team-player/self-starter, methodical, systematic and organized. talented, motivated.